-- 9. Candidates for the Master's degree are required - (a) to spend at least one Winter Session in resident graduate study, - (b) in the departments of the Faculty of Arts and Science only, to do two or more years of work under University supervision, during which not more than 6 units of credit may be counted for reading courses. - 10.
+- 9. Candidates for the Master's degree are required - (a) to spend at least one Winter Session in resident graduate study, - (b) in certain departments of the Faculty of Arts and Science only, to do two or more years of work under University supervision, during which not more than 6 units of credit may be counted for reading courses. - (c) to register for each session during which they plan to use university laboratory or library facilities; - (d) to register in the session in which they propose to complete their degree programmes. - 10.
 Graduate students who are assistants receiving sessional remuneration exceeding \$1000 will not be allowed to come up for final examination in less than a full calendar year of supervised study after registration as graduate students.
 Graduate students who are assistants receiving sessional remuneration not exceeding \$1000 may be permitted to qualify for the Master's degree after one Winter Session of University attendance provided that in the summer vacation they have done research work in the nature and extent satisfactory to the department or departments concerned.
 Such students must be registered as graduate students and must have received the approval of the head of the department concerned and the Executive Committee of the Graduate Faculty before entering upon the research in question. - 11.
-The Master's course will require a thesis counting from 3 to 6 units and courses numbered 300 or above so that the total number of units, including the thesis, is at least 18 (or the equivalent in departments of the Faculties of Applied Science and Forestry).
+The Master's course will require a thesis (except the M.Ed.) counting from 3 to 6 units and courses numbered 300 or above so that the total number of units, including the thesis, is at least 18 (or the equivalent in the departments of the Faculties of Applied Science and Forestry).
 The course will normally include at least 6 units of courses numbered 500 or above.
-If the degree is to be taken in a single department, at least 3 and not more than 6 units must be taken in related fields outside the department. - 12.
-Except as provided in Sections 1 and 6, no credit towards the Master's degree will be given for work done prior to registration as a candidate for that degree.
+If the degree is to be taken in a single department, at least 3 and not more than 6 units must be taken in related fields outside the department.

-13. A student whose work is considered to be unsatisfactory may, upon recommendation of the faculty, be required by Senate to withdraw from the Faculty.
+- 12. Except as provided in Sections 1 and 6, no credit towards the Master's degree will be given for work done prior to registration as a candidate for that degree. - 13.
+A student whose work is considered to be unsatisfactory may, upon recommendation of the faculty, be required by Senate to withdraw from the Faculty.